 - 5.5.1.
 The results of the most recent FCE will determine the jump order for the first round.
 Those competitors will be grouped in reverse order of the Combined FCE placings and will jump at the end of the round. - 5.5.2.
-Competitors that form a national CP team will be grouped together with the best-ranked member of the team in accordance with §5.5.1.
-If no members of a national team participated in the most recent FCE, the jump order of all such teams will be added next to this order and have their jump order determined by random draw made by the Chief Judge, (see §3.3 for composition of national teams). - 5.5.3.
-Individual Competitors who did not compete in the most recent FCE will have their jump order determined by random draw, made by the Chief Judge, will be positioned into the remaining open slots and will jump at the beginning of the round. - 5.5.4.
-Each national team will exit on the same pass if possible and as determined by the Meet Director. - 5.5.5.
-A person designated by the Meet Director will supervise and record the exit order assignment within each pass as determined by the competitors. - 5.5.6.
-The competitors involved will receive an MR if the EJ or CJ is not notified of any change to the exit order assignment before the 15-minute call prior to boarding. - 5.5.7.
+Individual Competitors who did not compete in the most recent FCE will have their jump order determined by random draw, made by the Chief Judge, will be positioned into the remaining open slots and will jump at the beginning of the round. - 5.5.3.
+A person designated by the Meet Director will supervise and record the exit order assignment within each pass as determined by the competitors. - 5.5.4.
+The competitors involved will receive an MR if the EJ or CJ is not notified of any change to the exit order assignment before the 15-minute call prior to boarding. - 5.5.5.
 The order of exit passes will be rotated by 20%, rounded down, with the start of a new round in any event on a subsequent day.
 The rotation will be done by taking the first 20% of the jump order and placing them at the end of the jump order.
-The Event Director may also use the same procedure to rotate the order of exit passes when starting a different event on the same day. - 5.5.8.
-The Meet Director may make and use an updated reverse combined jump order for any round of any event if time permits. - 5.5.9.
+The Event Director may also use the same procedure to rotate the order of exit passes when starting a different event on the same day. - 5.5.6.
+The Meet Director may make and use an updated reverse combined jump order for any round of any event if time permits. - 5.5.7.
 By mutual agreement of the Meet Director and CJ, one event may begin prior to the completion of another event.
-The prior event may be completed later in the competition.
-No event holds a higher priority over any other event. - 5.5.10.
+The unfinished event may be completed later in the competition.
+No event holds a higher priority over any other event. - 5.5.8.
 Where there is the option of a dual-entry setup into the course, one that permits navigating the course in more than one direction, the option can be selected for a complete round only.
 The course configuration must remain as described in the bid.